Platinum (TV series): Critical reception

 The series received critical acclaim, and on review aggregator Rotten Tomatoes, season one has an approval rating of 83% based on 12 reviews.

 Josh Friedman of the Los Angeles Times wrote, "The hip-hop industry saga Platinum feels as fresh and exhilarating as an HBO discovery, but, yep, that is broadcast TV you’re watching.
 The stylish, often-satirical hourlong drama [is] reminiscent of The Sopranos and Six Feet Under in its wry portrayal of an unusual and cutthroat family business".
 Alessandra Stanley of The New York Times said the series is "well made, imaginative and fun, and its willingness to explore new ground is particularly a credit to UPN".
 Writing for Time, James Poniewozik said, "In the first episode, the show is adventurous and provocative enough to deserve a chance.
 In an easy-listening TV season, Platinum has got a beat, and you can think to it."

 Cancelation

-Despite strong reviews, Platinum was cancelled in May of 2003 for low ratings and high production costs.
+Despite strong reviews, Platinum was cancelled in May 2003 for low ratings and high production costs.

 In a retrospective commentary, Jon Caramanica of The New York Times said the show was a forerunner to the 2015 hit series Empire, which also concerned a family-owned hip-hop label.
 Caramanica called Platinum a rarity for its time as it was "an hour-length network drama revolving around black characters who came from a range of socio-economic and cultural backgrounds."
 He also praised the show for its depiction of female characters and "story lines [that] took hip-hop’s traditional masculinity to task."